 The main difference in the constructors and methods are:

-- Purpose: Constructors aim is to initialise the object of a class whereas method performs specific tasks on code execution.
+- Purpose: Constructors aim is to initialize the object of a class whereas method performs specific tasks on code execution.

 - The method has return types while constructors do not.

-- In Methods, there are abstract, static, final, and synchronisation while in constructors, you can’t make specific procedures.
+- In Methods, there are abstract, static, final, and synchronization while in constructors, you can’t make specific procedures.